Carlos Santana Player Props: Pirates vs. Marlins

 Carlos Santana At The Plate

-- Santana has an RBI in 23 of 65 games this year, with multiple RBI in seven of them.
-He has also driven home three or more of his team's runs in three contests.
+- Santana has picked up an RBI in 36.4% of his games this year, with more than one RBI in 10.6% of his games.
+He has also plated three or more runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.